 DOGSTIVAL ANIMAL WELFARE GUIDELINES

 Just like you, nothing is more important to Dogstival than the health & welfare of every dog attending.
-Dogstival is about fun but also about promoting responsible dog ownership. below are a few hints, tips and thoughts that are worth reading before you book tickets.
+Dogstival is about fun but also about promoting responsible dog ownership, please follow these guidelines.

 There will be lots more infomation coming soon from the National Park Authority about responsible dog ownership in the New Forest